JPMakesStuff/ScoreboardWiFiControl/README.md

 Note on the manufacture's power supply located inside the control box...<br/>
 MeanWell PD85-SP with dual output 12VDC 0.25A + 35VDC 2.3A (which I can't find anywhere today, perhaps was custom built just for Varsity)<br/>
-Someday this will die and I expect having to source a more common 36v supply and using the internal trim pot found on most MeanWell supply's to make it output 35v, having a seperate 12v power supply, then connecting both GNDs together.<br/>
+Someday this will die and I expect having to source a more common 36v supply and using the internal trim pot found on most MeanWell supply's to make it output 35v, having a separate 12v power supply, then connecting both GNDs together.<br/>
  - Red wire is 35v rail - used to power the LED segments via several voltage regulators, one for each segment of the 7-segment digit<br/>
  - Brown wire is 12v rail - used to power a single voltage regulator on each digit which drops to 5v to power the HC595 and ULN2803A chips<br/>
  - Black wire is GND<br/>